travis-ci/docs-travis-ci-com/user/deployment/pypi.md

 Builds triggered from Pull Requests will never trigger a release.

-## Releasing to a self hosted pypi
+## Releasing to a self hosted PyPI

-To release to a different pypi index:
+To release to a different PyPI index:

 ```yaml
 deploy: